 The public land survey provides information to the State Land Board and the Bureau of Land Management on values of public land tracts for fishing and recreation.
 The Commissioner of State Lands attaches our report of fishery value to the file card of each land tract.
 By agreement with the Land Board, recommended lands are to be withheld from sale.
-The Bureau of Land Management keeps record of our recommendations and considers them along with other information they may have on lands for which sale applications have been received.
+The Bureau of Land Management keeps record of our recommendations and considers them along with other information they may have on lands or which sale applications have been received.
 The Bureau of Land Management is now notifying the Fish and Game Department of all sale applications and where more complete information is needed to support a rejection, the information is provided by the Department.

 A number of tracts were purchased for fishing access by the Montana Fish and Game Department through the efforts of the Department Land Agent.
-This acquisition for fishing access should be intensified.
+This acquisition for fishing access should be continued and expanded as money becomes available.

-It is also recommended that withdrawals of Public Domain as fishing access be undertaken as soon as possible to further insure public access for fishing.
+Withdrawals of Public Domain of greatest importance as fishing access should be undertaken as soon as possible to further insure public access for fishing.

-Prepared by Clinton G. Bishop Approved by George D. Holton DateJanuary 14, 1960
+Prepared by Clinton G. Bishop Date December 5, 1960 Approved by George D. Holton